RHIT-CSSE/csse332/labs/wsl/index.md

 [here](https://learn.microsoft.com/en-us/windows/wsl/install).

-If you run into any issues during the installation process, please make a post on [CampusWire]({{ site.campuswire_url }}) detailing the errors you faced along with the version of wsl2 that you can trying to install.
+If you run into any issues during the installation process, please make a post on the [Moodle forum]({{ site.moodle_url }}) detailing the errors you faced along with the version of wsl2 that you can trying to install.
 One of your instructors (or fellow classmates) will reply to help you out as soon as possible.

 ## [Optional] Installing the Windows terminal